-I do like the additional variety, rather than the basic, clinical and inoffensive white.
+I like the variety, rather than the basic, clinical, and inoffensive white.

-When you look at the unit face on, it is the main button/control panel that stands out at you.
+When you look at the unit head-on, it is the main button/control panel that stands out at you.

-A power button sits at the top, with a pressure control button below.
+A power button sits at the top, with a pressure/mode control button below.

-Underneath these are the words High, Medium and Low, stacked on top of each other with an LED between them.
+Underneath these are the words High, Medium, and Low.
+They are stacked on top of each other with an LED between them.

-The LED below each pressure setting lights up once selected.
+The LED below each mode lights up once selected.

-You can press the pressure control button to change the pressure prior to powering the flosser on.
+Press the pressure control button to change the pressure before powering the flosser on.

-Below this is a battery icon and charging LED that gives feedback on the battery power.
+Below this is a battery icon come charging LED that gives feedback on the battery power.

 The remaining body of the unit is a smooth touch plastic.